FAQ

 Does the fellow have an opportunity to teach?

 Yes!
 The fellow is expected to regularly teach others during their training.
-The fellow will work closely with University of Washington Family Medicine Residents, outside rotators in Sports Medicine, and UW Medical Student while in clinic, during anatomy labs, or via lectures.
-The sports medicine fellow does precept residents regularly in their own clinics, providing ample opportunities for the fellow to teach and mentor younger learners.
-On a local national level, the fellow has the opportunity to lecture and present posters at various continuing medical education courses, including the University of Washington’s Advances in Primary Care Conference, The UW Sports Medicine-sponsored CME’s, and the AMSSM National Meeting.
+The fellow will work closely with University of Washington Family Medicine Residents, outside rotators in Sports Medicine, and UW medical students while in clinic, during anatomy labs, or via lectures.
+On a local national level, the fellow has the opportunity to lecture and present posters at various continuing medical education courses, including the University of Washington’s Advances in Primary Care Conference, the UW Sports Medicine-sponsored CME’s, and the AMSSM National Meeting.

 [To Top]